top of page

 ARussell at Harriet Tubman's Gravesite

-She recently served as the Harvard & The Legacy of Slavery Research Fellow for digital humanities at Harvard Radcliffe Institute and has previously contributed to other university slavery initiatives, including the Scarlet & Black Project at Rutgers University.
+She has served as the Harvard & The Legacy of Slavery Research Fellow for digital humanities at Harvard Radcliffe Institute and has contributed to other university slavery initiatives, including the Scarlet & Black Project at Rutgers University.
 She also works with local and national African American history initiatives to create accessible online content for audiences of all ages.
 Her work in the digital humanities has yielded several flourishing projects, including the Webby nominated "Harvard & the Legacy of Slavery Tour Experience," “A Legacy of Leadership: Early African American Alumni of Harvard & Radcliffe,” and "The Garden Initiative for Black Women's Religious Activism."

 Her professional experience also extends to her work on Capitol Hill for Congressman James E. Clyburn (SC-06) and as a middle school educator in Berkeley County, South Carolina.
 Her experience as a public school teacher has informed her work as a public history consultant when she develops curriculum guides for children, participates in community advisory boards, and coordinates public programming.
 As the Founder and Executive Director of Black Women Legacies, she is committed to raising awareness about past and present memorials that have been created to celebrate the legacies of Black women.